Stratio/cassandra-lucene-index/doc/documentation.rst

 Alternative syntaxes
 ====================

-Prior to Cassandra 3.0 per-row secondary index implementations required to be linked to a dummy column due to CQL syntax limitations:
+There are two alternative syntaxes for managing indexes.
+Prior to Cassandra 3.0, indexes had to be linked to a dummy column due to CQL syntax limitations:

 .. code-block:: sql

     CREATE TABLE test(pk int PRIMARY KEY, rc text);
     ALTER TABLE test ADD lucene text; -- Dummy column

-    CREATE CUSTOM INDEX idx ON test(lucene)
+    CREATE CUSTOM INDEX idx ON test(lucene) -- Index is linked to the dummy column USING 'com.stratio.cassandra.lucene.Index'
-    USING 'com.stratio.cassandra.lucene.Index'
     WITH OPTIONS = {'schema': '{fields: {rc: {type: "text"}}}'};